-Proposition 206 goes into effect on July 1, 2017, making Arizona 1 of 8 states that provide mandatory paid sick leave for employees.
+Arizona’s proposition 206 went into effect on July 1, 2017, requiring employers to provide mandatory paid sick leave for employees.

-“Earned paid sick time” is defined in the Act as sick time accrued by an employee, during which they receive the same hourly compensation and benefits as they would during active employment.
-Employees will begin accruing their earned paid sick time on either July 1, 2017 or their time of employment, whichever comes later.
+“Earned paid sick time” is defined in the Act as “sick time accrued by an employee, during which they receive the same hourly compensation and benefits as they would during active employment.”

-Employees may take earned paid sick time for their own conditions or to care for family members in case of the following:
+Employees may take earned paid sick time for their own conditions or to care for family members in cases of the following:

-- Medical care, mental, or physical illness, injury, or health condition
+- Medical care, mental health needs, or a physical illness, injury, or health condition.

 - An absence caused by domestic violence, sexual violence, abuse, or stalking.

 Here’s a quick overview of some of the critical requirements employers must enact to comply with the Act.
 You can find more information here.

 Employees classified as “exempt” under the Fair Labor Standards Act are assumed to have worked 40 hours per week.
 However, if the exempt employee’s standard workweek is under 40 hours, they will accrue paid sick leave based on that scheduled workweek.

 - The Act does not differentiate between annual and partial-year employees for earned paid sick time.
 The amount of sick time an employer must offer and the accrual caps are based on the size of their Arizona workforce.